Generalised Flow Maps for Few-Step Generative Modelling on Riemannian Manifolds: Experiments

 \looseness=-1 \xhdr{Metrics} To evaluate the few-step sample quality of our models, we use the empirical MMD (Maximum Mean Discrepancy) between the test-set and the samples, with an RBF kernel using the manifold's distance, $d_g$, and a bandwidth of $\kappa = 1$.
 See~\S\ref{app:additional_experimental_details} for the calculation details.
-To assess the learnt vector field, we also compute the negative log-likelihood (NLL) on the test set when available.
-Finally, we provide qualitative samples to further assert the method's soundness.
+To assess the learnt vector field, we also compute the negative log-likelihood (NLL) on the test set when available. {We have included in~\cref{app:nll_relevance} a discussion explaining why NLL is relevant in this context.} Finally, we provide qualitative samples to further assert the method's soundness.

 \looseness=-1 \xhdr{Baselines} We use RFM~\citep{rfm}, which is the state-of-the-art method, as the main baseline.
 Additionally, we include results for a Riemannian diffusion model (RDM) ~\citep{huang2022riemannian} and Riemannian score-based generative models (RSGM)~\citep{de2022riemannian} with test NLL results taken directly from the respective papers due to a lack of open source code.
 We also report a mixture of power spherical distributions (MoPS)~\citep{de2020power} for test NLL.